 In some cases, we’ve talked to grocery stores where they’re not getting all of their meat orders filled because the suppliers don’t have enough.
 People in the industry expect that’s probably going to get worse before it gets better.

 Grant: So this is where President Trump has stepped in.
-What is his order actually say?
+What does his order actually say?
 It’s been reported he’s saying meat-processing plants are required to stay open.
 Is that accurate?

 Bunge: Well, I look at it more like the federal government is the one that has the authority over when these meatpacking plants have to close.
 It effectively means that a state or a county health department cannot force one of these plans to close unless the USDA agrees.
 It’s a buffer for the meatpacking plants to continue to function, but are still reliant on their workers coming in.
 The president can’t compel workers to show up every day.